apccurtiss/langlang/README.md

 *There's, like, a billion parser generators.
 Why does this exist?*
 I needed something that allowed for fine-graned controls on the error messages and recovery patterns.
 C.js targets beginners, so those messages needed to be easy to understand.

+*If this "langlang" is so great, why isn't it written in itself?*
+One day, rediculous straw man.
+One day...

 *How can I contribute?*
 My emails is in [my bio](https://github.com/apccurtiss).
 If anyone's interested in contributing, send me a message and I'll add contribution directions.
 I haven't yet because they take time, which is scarse.